 December 2011.
-Based on the valuation effective as of February 18, 2011 that deemed fair market value to be \$11.33 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the achievement of our 2011 financial plan and the continued expansion of our customer base and revenue, and significant progress we made in our preparations for an initial public offering, our board of directors established, based on its own independent determination, the fair market value to be \$16.67 per share effective for the grants made in December 2011 and, consistent with the desire of the board of directors at the time to grant options with a per share exercise price at a premium to fair market value on the date of grant, approved grants with an exercise price of \$17.00 per share.
+Based on the valuation effective as of February 18, 2011 that deemed fair market value to be \$11.33 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the achievement of our 2011 financial plan and the continued expansion of our customer base and revenue, and progress we made in our preparations for an initial public offering, our board of directors approved grants with an exercise price of \$17.00 per share.
 No precise weighting was assigned to the probability of completing an initial public offering, as preparations were at a preliminary stage.
 Our board of directors did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.

 March-April 2012.
-Based on the valuation effective as of December 15, 2011 that deemed fair market value to be \$16.67 per share and a review of our key financial and business information and developments, including the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, an analysis of market value of competitors, and the expansion of our board of directors with the addition of four independent members, and progress we made in our preparations for an initial public offering, our board of directors determined that no event had occurred subsequent to the date of the December 15, 2011 valuation report that would materially affect the value of the Company as set forth in such valuation.
-Notwithstanding such determination, our board of directors also determined that it would be appropriate to have an exercise price that exceeded fair market value as an equitable adjustment with respect to prior grants based on the same valuation and, therefore, approved grants with an exercise price of \$17.50 per share.
+Based on the valuation effective as of December 15, 2011 that deemed fair market value to be \$16.67 per share and a review of our key financial and business information and developments, particularly the introduction of new functionality and certain key operating metrics, as well as the continued growth in our revenue and customer base, the achievement of approximately 47% annual revenue growth in the first quarter, and the expansion of our board of directors with the addition of four independent members, and progress we made in our preparations for an initial public offering, our board of directors approved grants with an exercise price of \$17.50 per share.
 Our board of directors did not consider the probability of completing a sale or merger or completing a dissolution or liquidation when determining the fair value and exercise price, as those scenarios were not considered likely in the near term.